Yehia Hachem

-Yehia Hachem (يَحْيَى هَاشِم; born 14 July 1981) is a Lebanese former footballer who played as a midfielder.
+Yehia Hachem (يحيى هاشم; born 14 July 1981) is a Lebanese former footballer who played as a midfielder.

 Club career

 Hachem started his youth career at Nejmeh on 12 April 1995, making his senior debut in the 2000–01 Lebanese Premier League.
 He was named Best Player of the 2004–05 season, and was included in the Team of the Season.

 Hachem joined Mabarra in the 2008 summer transfer window.

 Personal life

 Hachem's brother, Bilal, played as a goalkeeper.